edwindharris/edwindharris/README.md

 ### Hi there 👋
 <div>
 My name is Ed.
-I am a Front-end Web Developer building with HMTL, CSS and JS.
+I am a Front-end Web Developer building with HMTL, CSS and JS/TS.
 </br>
 The goal is to work full-stack on exploratory, cloud-based web projects.
 </div>